kenoi1/website/content/blogs/2025-08-23/index.md

 * Full VM snapshotting through libvirt (full duplication)
 * Browse and installation tool for commonly installed ISOs through QEMU
 * Error handling in installation process
-* Configuration of existing VMs
+* Configuration of existing VMs in the application

 ## Release?